jpacg/awesome-stars/README.md

 ## CSS

+- [bootstrap](https://github.com/twbs/bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web.
 - [HyperApp-Guide](https://github.com/waylybaye/HyperApp-Guide) - HyperApp user's manual
 - [animate.css](https://github.com/daneden/animate.css) - 🍿 A cross-browser library of CSS animations.
 As easy to use as an easy thing.